kevinmcareavey/jason-tutorial-series/md/appendix-b.md

 This class uses standard widgets from Swing to implement a desktop window that integrates with the Jason virtual environment via event listeners.

 According to the constructor, an instance of the class is initialised with an instance of our virtual environment and an array of agent names.
-The former allows us to conveniently access Jason functionality within the `MyWindow` class itself, while the latter allows us to automatically display the agents within the interface.
+The former allows us to conveniently access Jason functionality within the `MyWindow` class itself, while the latter allows us to make use of agent names within the interface.

-### Step 3 - Spawning the interface
+### Step 3 - Spawn the interface

 The final step is to spawn the interface from within the `init` method of the virtual environment class.